s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 The atmosphere is drenched in questions and mystery.
 Not knowing what to expect makes us expect everything.
-As my friend eloquently summarized "The tension was topped by even more tension".
+As a friend eloquently summarized "The tension was topped by even more tension".

 ### Implications and consequences
 The big twist is that the misterious events were staged by the kids.